ibm-messaging/mq-container-mft/docs/agentdeployment.md

 			- name: mqmft-nfs-config <-Optional: Mount path where configuration and log files of an agent would be created
               mountPath: /mnt/mftdata
               subPath: mftdata

+		    - name: mqmft-nfs <- Volume mount for customer files
+              mountPath: /mountpath

 		  terminationMessagePolicy: File

 		  image: >-
-             docker.io/ibmcom/mqmft::9.2.2.0-amd64 <- URI from where an agent container image will be pulled for deployment
+             docker.io/ibmcom/mqmft:latest <- URI from where an agent container image will be pulled for deployment
 ```